 A popup appears.
 Click “Add Project” to create a new diagram or choose your saved design.

 When you finish your design, click the “Publish” button on the top right.
 Then click “Back to Confluence”.

 Your design now shows in your Confluence.
 Here is how it looks.

-Using Mocky to create diagrams in Confluence is very easy.
+And this is how you create an organization chart in Confluence like a breeze by using Mocky to create diagrams in Confluence.
 Then you can share information and ideas with your team much better.

 Get started by installing Mocky at: https://marketplace.atlassian.com/apps/1225654/ui-wireframes-mockup-prototype-diagrams-for-confluence?hosting=cloud&tab=overview